In Senate rematch, Democrats hope for an Espy upset but remain realistic about Mississippi politics

 Former Massachusetts governor Deval Patrick has frequently visited Mississippi to campaign with Espy.
 A high turnout among Black voters is crucial; Mississippi’s percentage of the population that is Black is the highest in the nation at 38 percent.

-But Democrats have had little success in the state where Republicans hold a supermajority in both chambers of the statehouse, occupy every single elected statewide office and a Democratic presidential candidate hasn’t won in 44 years.
+But Democrats have had little success in the state where Republicans hold a supermajority in both chambers of the statehouse and occupy every elected statewide office, and where a Democratic presidential candidate hasn’t won in 44 years.
 Independent, nonpartisan analysts list the Senate race as solidly Republican.

 Democrats, who harbor dreams of an upset, remain realistic.